Zackyization/youtube-zen/README.md

 </p>

 # Youtube Zen
-Removes distracting elements on Youtube to help you focus on the content you're searching for.
+A Firefox web extension that removes distracting elements on Youtube to help you focus on the content you're searching for.

 It removes the following elements from Youtube:
 - Home page suggestions